2600hz/kazoo/doc/announcements.md

 2. ACDc Crossbar endpoints moved

     cb\_queues and cb\_agents have been moved to be part of ACDc's modules.
-Please know that you will need acdc present if you wish to use ACDc's Crossbar endpoints in a particular Erlang VM.
+Please know that you will need ACDc present if you wish to use ACDc's Crossbar endpoints in a particular Erlang VM.

 3. The configuration /etc/kazoo/core/vm.args should no longer be modified locally

-    Changes to vm.args is resulting in RPMnew files that will keep kazoo from starting - simply overwrite the vm.args with vm.args.rpmnew
+    Changes to vm.args is resulting in .rpmnew files that will keep kazoo from starting - simply overwrite the vm.args with vm.args.rpmnew

     Also, you should no longer edit vm.args all parameters are now pulled from config.ini.

 4. Kamailio Auto Discovery of FreeSWITCH servers

-    Kamilio will automatically manage the dispatcher list, drawn from the list of FreeSWITCH servers connected to eCallMgr.
+    Kamailio will automatically manage the dispatcher list, drawn from the list of FreeSWITCH servers connected to ecallmgr.
 To check the current status use the command: kazoo-Kamailio status

     > **Note:** Dbtext, /etc/kazoo/kamailio/dbtext, is no longer used.
 You can override the automatic discovery and set the dispatcher list manually but you must use the SQL interface: KazooDB